Eochs/AI-System-Designs/README.md

 # AI-System-Designs
-Random musings on ML systems
+Bits and pieces from ML systems I've worked on.